renderedtext/semaphore-docs-new/source/docs/secrets.md

 To detach the secret from a project, you will need to uncheck the box next to the project name.
 Once the secret is detached, you will see a 'Saved' message.

-### Viewing attached entries in the Project Settings

-After you've added a secret to a project, you can view what has been added to the project in the Project Settings.

-You can visit the project where you attached the secret and go into Project Settings -> Environment Variables to see which environment variables are added to your project.

-You can visit the project where you attached the secret and go into Project Settings -> Configuration Files to see which configuration files are added to your project.

-Each time you add or remove a secret from a project, project's Environment Variables and Configuration Files tabs will reflect the change.

 ## Setting up a secret via API v2

 First, you need to find your API credentials to access your organization via the